chuckstack/chuckstack.github.io/src-ls/tool-idempiere.md

 - Supports multiple entities (sets of books) inside a single login
 - Commonly used around the world
 - Supported by a large community
-- Costs a fraction of proprietary ERP
+- Costs a fraction of proprietary ERP to deploy and support

 ## 20+ Years with iDempiere